LumenfuchsStudios/Dummy/USAGE.md

 The Dummy's most resource-intensive function is walking, which utilizes macros and multiple teleports to reshape the Dummy.
 Spawning has nearly no effect, as it relies on `minecraft:marker` entities for spawn attempts, and all other behaviors also have little effect in comparison.
 Forceloading is less impactful than expected -- it is primarily disabled by default to avoid breaking other mods/datapacks which depend on force-loading to work.

-If performance is a concern, the Dummy's update rate is editable by changing these fake players' `lumenfuchs.dummy` score:
+If performance is a concern, the Dummy's update rate is editable by changing these fake players' `dummy_lib.dummy` score:

 * `#lumenfuchs_tick_rate_a` (Default: `1`) defines the delay in ticks for updating the Dummy's physics, as well as for checking and adding/removing forceloaded chunks.
 * `#lumenfuchs_tick_rate_b` (Default: `2`) defines the delay in ticks for updating the Dummy's behaviors and animations.